-As the largest natural amphitheatre in Southern California, the Hollywood Bowl is undoubtedly an ideal place to soak in the quintessential Southern California evening—warm summer sunsets, beautiful people, the occasional star sighting, gourmet food and the sweet sounds of live music.
+As the largest natural amphitheater in Southern California, the Hollywood Bowl is undoubtedly an ideal place to soak in the quintessential Southern California evening—warm summer sunsets, beautiful people, the occasional star sighting, gourmet food, and the sweet sounds of live music.
 This is Hollywood.

 The Bowl also hosts a number of annual events including Jazz at the Bowl, the Playboy Jazz Festival, a 4th of July Fireworks Spectacular, KCRW’s World Music series, and movie nights where you can watch big screen blockbusters like Raiders of the Lost Ark or Harry Potter and the Chamber of Secrets with the score performed live by the LA Philharmonic.

 Whatever you come to hear, one of the best parts of any visit to the Hollywood Bowl is the food.
 A pre-concert picnic is a highlight of any summer Bowl concert.
 Bring your own food and drink (including alcohol) to enjoy early at one of the Bowl’s 14 different picnic areas (not at lease events, however).

 Or enjoy one of the offerings from the Bowl’s array of food services.
 Hollywood Bowl Food + Wine offers more than 16 venues for satisfy every kind of diner.
 Enjoy a sit-down dinner at one of the two full services restaurants (reservations recommended) or pre-order a picnic box to enjoy before the show.
 Street food stands serve tacos, gourmet pizzas, and sweet treats throughout the grounds as well.
 Lucky enough to score box seats?
 Pre-order a three-course dinner with wine served right to your chair.